Complex Chern-Simons and Gribov

 \section{Abstract}

-We explore a contact point between two distinct approaches to the confinment problem.
-We show that BLG-ABJM like theories generate gauge propagators with just the complex pole structure prescribed by the Gribov scenario for confinemnt.
-This structure, known as i-particles in Gribov-Zwanziger theories, effectively allows the definition of composite operators with a positive Källén-Lehmann spectral representation for their two-point functions .
-Then, these operators satisfy the criteria to describe glue-ball condensates.
-We calculate the (first order) contribution to the two-point function of the gauge invariant condensate in an ABJM environment, showing its interpretation as a physical particle along Källén-Lehmann.
-In the meantime, we argue for the necessity of absorbing Witten's work on holomorphic complex theories in order to settle the physical interpretation of this non-perturbative scenario.
+We show that BLG-ABJM type of theories, discovered in the context of the AdS/CFT correspondence, generate gauge propagators with the complex pole structure prescribed by the Gribov scenario for confinement, which was developed in context of Yang-Mills theories.
+This structure, known as \textit{i-particles} in Gribov-Zwanziger theories, effectively allows the definition of composite operators with a positive K\"{a}ll\'{e}n-Lehmann spectral representation for their two-point functions.
+Therefore these operators satisfy the criteria to describe glue-ball condensates.
+We calculate the (first order) contribution to the two-point function of the gauge invariant condensate in the ABJM framework.
+We show that the correlator can be interpreted as a physical composite particle state in terms of the K\"{a}ll\'{e}n-Lehmann representation.

 {} {}\ \makeatother